CrispinStichart/LearnPythonTheRightWay/lectures/section 1/Lesson 3 -- Becoming a Programmer.md

     C -->|no| E[wear pants]
 ```

 We're first getting our data, the temperature.
 Then we're comparing our data to a specific value.
-Depending on the result of this comparison, we either wear pants or a skirt.
+Depending on the result of this comparison, we either wear pants OR a skirt, but never both.
 This is an example of *conditional logic*, where we choose between more than one action based upon some condition.
 The condition in this example is "the temperature is above 60 degrees".
-Or to express it more tersely using mathematical notation, we could say `temperature > 70`.
+Or to express it more tersely using mathematical notation, we could say `temperature > 60`.
 That `>` is the *greater-than* symbol.
 As it happens, that's valid Python!

 ```python
 temperature = 90